 A. We are always striving to improve so we would really appreciate it if you could contact us directly (WWF contact details as below) with your feedback regarding our representatives.
 To enable us to better attend to your feedback, please also provide us with the following information where possible:

 b.
 Date and location of encounter with our representative

-Q. How do I cancel/ stop my monthly of 4-monthly donation to WWF?
+Q. How do I cancel/ stop my monthly, 4-monthly or yearly donation to WWF?

 A. Every ringgit is crucial to carry out our conservation work and we hope we continue to merit your kind support.
 However, should you ever need to discontinue your donation, all you have to do is provide us with a 30-day written notice before your next deduction date.
 If you are unable to carry on with your financial support to WWF, please contact us so that we may advise you further on how you could continue to help us in our quest to conserve.
 Our contact details can be found below:-